 10. Leave room around the whole unit

 Now that the fridge is ticked off, is your home office set up as energy-efficient as it can be?
-Read our tips here.
+Read our tips on ways to save energy while you work from home.